-[00:03:51] Jeffrey Rosen: Ah, so inspiring.
-What a great introduction, and thank you so much for signaling and highlighting John Adams and his letters.
-And it's so striking, as you say, to see John Adams exhorting John Quincy Adams to read Cicero, who they read together, and John Quincy Adams to exhorting his own sons to read Cicero.
-And Quincy eventually taking a, motto from the Tusculan Disputations as his own motto.
-"My seeds will bear fruit in future generation." alteri seculo.
-So committed was he to such an influence, just marvelous.
-Benjamin Straumann, in your really powerful, new book, Crisis and Constitutionalism: Roman Political Thoughts on the Fall of the Republic to the Age of the Revolution.
-You have a very powerful chapter on Cicero's influence on constitution-making in particular, and you argue that far from embracing the traditional classic republican emphasis on virtue above all, Cicero anticipated enlightenment thinkers who cited him directly by insisting on the need for separation of powers for the protection of private property.
-Tell us about Cicero's unique blending of the classic and liberal influences and how simple they were at the Founding.
+[00:03:33] Jeffrey Rosen: So inspiring.
+What a great introduction.
+Thank you so much for signaling and highlighting John Adams and his letters, and it's so striking, as you say, to see John Adams exhorting John Quincy Adams to read Cicero, who they read together, and John Quincy Adams to exhorting his own sons to read Cicero, and Quincy eventually taking a motto from the Tusculan Disputations as his own motto my seeds will bear fruit in future generation.
+So committed was he to Cicero's influence.
+Just marvelous.

+[00:04:07] Jeffrey Rosen: Benjamin Straumann, in your really powerful new book, Crisis in Constitutionalism: Roman Political Thought from the Fall of the Republic to the Age of the Revolution, you have a very powerful chapter on Cicero's influence on constitution making in particular, and you argue that far from embracing the traditional classic republican emphasis on virtue above all, Cicero anticipated enlightenment thinkers who cited him directly by insisting on the need for separation of powers for the protection of private property.

+[00:04:41] Jeffrey Rosen: Tell us about Cicero's unique blending of the classic and liberal influences and- and how central they were at the founding.

-[00:05:08] Benjamin Straumann: Yeah.
-Thank you very much for having me, and thanks a lot for this great question.
-Yeah, so I think one of the key reasons why Cicero was so singularly influential and this really merits emphasis because there has been this long debate in historiography about relative influence on the American Founding and framing of the Constitution.
-And there has been this long debate that's not really personal as it really the
+[00:04:48] Benjamin Straumann: Yeah, thank you very much for having me and thanks a lot for this great question.
+Yeah, so I think one of the key reasons why Cicero was so singularily influential, and this really merits emphasis, because there has been this long debate in historiography about relative influence on the American founding and framing of the constitution, and there has been this long debate, is Locke really the person, or is it really the commonwealth men of the 17th century as a English republicans, or is it really Montesquieu?
+After all, there's Blackstone.

-Commonwealth men of the 1770 century, as an English Republicans or is it really Montesquieu after all those back then.
-In this whole debate was maybe a little bit forgotten is that someone like Cicero is usually perceived as a mere ornament has really exercised huge influence, not least actually via all those figures such as Locke, or Montesquieu or Blackstone.
-But also in his own right.
-And the reason I think why he's become then such an extremely popular thinker and writer in the revolutionary year is that he promised not only a diagnosis of the collapse of a large-scale, extensive republic, the Roman Republic, but he also promised to a certain extent and the remedy against this kind of collapse.
+[00:05:23] Benjamin Straumann: In this whole debate, what's maybe a little bit forgotten is that someone like Cicero, who's usually perceived as a mere ornament, has really exercised huge influence, not least actually via all those figures such as Locke or Montesquieu or Blackstone.

+[00:05:37] Benjamin Straumann: But also in his own right, and the reason I think why he's become then such an extremely popular thinker and writer in the Revolutionary Era is that he promised not only a diagnosis of the collapse of a large scale extensive republic the Roman Republic, but he also promised to a certain extent the remedy against this kind of collapse.

-[00:06:24] Benjamin Straumann: And the remedy that he put forward was at least to a large extent, it was a legal remedy, right, it was, it had to do with institutions and with law more than with virtue.
-And so that's another reason why I think that's maybe a bit proceeded from the scholarly focus, because usually classical influences, everyone thinks it's about virtue.
-But Cicero was, actually when you read him, rather skeptical about the reach of virtue and what it can do for a political order.
-And that skepticism, I think founders such as Adams, and Wilson and Hamilton, Madison anyway shared.
+[00:06:02] Benjamin Straumann: The remedy that he put forward was at least to a large extent, it was a legal remedy, or it had to do with institutions and with law more than with virtue.
+So, that's another reason why I think that's maybe a bit receded from the scholarly focus, because usually classical influences, everyone thinks it's about virtue, but Cicero was actually, when you read him, rather skeptical about the reach of virtue and what it can do for a political order, and that skepticism founders such as Adams and Wilson and Hamilton, Madison, many ways shared.